-- 4.4 These are though two materially different sites and, perhaps crucially, the submitted Flood Risk Assessment for 24 Hythe Road identified that the development proposed there would increase flood risk off-site (i.e. increase the risk to surrounding properties), which is wholly contrary to the requirements of the NPPF, the Sequential Test, and the Council's adopted policies, as identified in the reason for refusal.
-The FRA for Willop Close sets out that there will be no increase to flood risk as a result of the proposed development. - 4.5 A further difference is that the finished floor levels at Hythe Road would not have been able to meet the Environment Agency's minimum requirements for sleeping accommodation.
+- 5.4 These are though two materially different sites and, perhaps crucially, the submitted Flood Risk Assessment for 24 Hythe Road identified that the development proposed there would increase flood risk off-site (i.e. increase the risk to surrounding properties), which is wholly contrary to the requirements of the NPPF, the Sequential Test, and the Council's adopted policies, as identified in the reason for refusal.
+The FRA for Willop Close sets out that there will be no increase to flood risk as a result of the proposed development. - 5.5 A further difference is that the finished floor levels at Hythe Road would not have been able to meet the Environment Agency's minimum requirements for sleeping accommodation.
 The FFL needed to be raised by a minimum of 300mm from what was shown on the submitted drawings, but doing so would have given rise to unacceptable impacts upon the adjacent listed building.
-Sleeping accommodation would therefore have been at risk in the event of a flood. - 4.6 The two developments are therefore not comparable, and the refusal of permission for a new dwelling at 24 Hythe Road should have no bearing on this application for development at Willop Close. - 4.7 The objector has also referred to a refusal at 5 Marine Avenue (Y19/1072) which is set at a slightly lower level than the current application site and had significantly unacceptable scale, design, and amenity impacts; and a negatively-considered preapp at Dunstall Gardens, which was considered prior to adoption of the SFRA and had issues of layout and appearance.
-While I really do appreciate that the objector has been researching the matter to support their concerns neither of those cases are directly comparable to the application at hand; there are subtleties in terms of site circumstances and policy/guidance context that influenced those recommendations differently than the current scheme.
+Sleeping accommodation would therefore have been at risk in the event of a flood. - 5.6 The two developments are therefore not comparable, and the refusal of permission for a new dwelling at 24 Hythe Road should have no bearing on this application for development at Willop Close. - 5.7 The objector has also referred to a refusal at 5 Marine Avenue (Y19/1072) which is set at a slightly lower level than the current application site and had significantly unacceptable scale, design, and amenity impacts; and a negatively-considered preapp at Dunstall Gardens, which was considered prior to adoption of the SFRA and had issues of layout and appearance.

+5.8 Neither of these cases are directly comparable to the application at hand; there are material differences in terms of site circumstances and policy/guidance that resulted in those applications being refused.